SamNie2027/SamNie2027/README.md

 A better alternative to Canvas for connecting with other people in the same class as you!

-Technologies & Languages: HTML, CSS, Javascript, Bootstrap 5, SQL (mySQL), PHP
+Technologies: HTML, CSS, Javascript, Bootstrap 5, SQL (mySQL), PHP

 This app started as a Oasis project (semester-long mentored team project) where we made some progress, unfortunately did not reach minimum viable product at this point.
 During the summer I turned it into my personal project after my teammates got busy and completed the MVP.